-If you were a golf enthusiast during the end of 2016, there is a pretty good chance that you heard about the XE1 wedge.
+If you were a golf enthusiast during the end of 2016 until end of 2018, there is a pretty good chance that you heard about the XE1 wedge.

 The advertising and infomercial for it was admittedly quite aggressive, and you might have stumbled upon it anywhere from watching Golf Channel to browsing the web about golf.